-For most of each weekday, we are actively involved in community service work.
-This work, as well as afternoon and weekend activities, can be strenuous, and you can expect to spend most of each day outside.
+For most of each weekday, we are actively involved in community service projects.
+This volunteer work, as well as afternoon and weekend activities, can be strenuous, and you can expect to spend most of each day outside.
 Everyone participates in all of the group’s projects on a rotating basis, and everyone lends a hand in meal preparation and cleanup.
-Since we live in our village as the local people do, accommodations are very simple with separate space for boys and girls, and basic bathroom facilities.
-You should come to the program with an open-mind, eager to participate in new experiences and interested in exploring another culture and way of life.
+Since we live in our village as the local people do, accommodations are very simple, with separate space for boys and girls, and basic bathroom facilities.
+You should come to the program with an open mind, eager to participate in new experiences and interested in exploring another culture and way of life.

-Santo Domingo • Spend two nights in the country’s vibrant capital city, where you learn about the country’s history, language, and culture.
+Santo Domingo • Spend two nights in the country’s vibrant capital city and learn about the Dominican history, language, and culture.
 Get to know each other through a group orientation and prepare for your stay in the host village.

 Host Village • Travel by private bus to your host village, located along the country’s southwestern coastline.
-Here, we live together as a group in the town’s primary school and undertake several important community service projects with the help of our friends from town.
+Live together as a group in the town’s primary school and undertake several important community service projects with the help of our friends from town.

-Southwestern Coast Weekend • Camp overnight with Dominican friends on a deserted, undeveloped beach, Bahia de Las Aguilas.
+Southwestern Coast Weekend • Camp overnight on a deserted, undeveloped beach, Bahia de Las Aguilas.
 Cook dinner together, play guitar around a beach bonfire, and talk with Dominican friends.
-The next night, stay in bungalows at a sustainably run eco lodge overlooking brilliant, turquoise ocean waters.
 Eat delicious Dominican food and see a traditional dance performance by local children.

-Jarabacoa • For two nights, stay at a mountain eco lodge tucked into the lush Cordillera Central Mountains.
-White water raft down the Rio Yaque del Norte, hike to a gorgeous waterfall, or ride horseback through the countryside.
+Jarabacoa • For two nights, stay at a mountain eco-lodge tucked into the lush Cordillera Central Mountains.
+Raft down the white wanter of the Rio Yaque del Norte, hike to a gorgeous waterfall, or ride horseback through the countryside.

-Return • Fly with your group and a leader from Santo Domingo to John F. Kennedy International Airport in New York, and continue home on a connecting flight.
+Return • Fly with your group and a leader from Santo Domingo to New York City, and continue home on a connecting flight.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Background • Located on the eastern two-thirds of the Caribbean island of Hispaniola, the Dominican Republic is a country of rich natural resources and vibrant people.
-The original capital of the Spanish empire in the Americas, the country’s largest sources of income now come from tourism, cane sugar exports, and remittances from relatives living abroad.
+Background • Located on the eastern two-thirds of the Caribbean island of Hispaniola, the Dominican Republic is a country of rich natural resources and welcoming people.
+The original capital of the Spanish empire in the Americas, the country’s largest sources of income are now tourism, cane sugar exports, and remittances from relatives living abroad.
 Many Dominicans live in poverty, struggling to provide for their families.
-Public health issues, electricity shortages, and income inequality are constant and real reminders that life is difficult.
-Despite these obstacles, Dominicans are proud of their country, passionate about their music and sports, and extremely welcoming to travelers.
+Public health issues, electricity shortages, and income inequality are constant and real reminders that there is plenty of work to do.
+Despite these obstacles, Dominicans are proud of their country, passionate about their culture, and extremely welcoming to travelers.

 Language • Spanish is the official language of the Dominican Republic.